cancirkin/50projects50days/README.md

 # Day 2 - Progress Steps

 This is my second day.
 I designed an application that you can use in your form applications or shopping cards.

+# Day 3 - Rotating Navigation

+I designed a navigation bar with a very nice animation using css.
+I think it's great to use on blog sites.